15 Best Six Flags Magic Mountain Tips That You Can't Miss

 - Credit card

-Magic Mountain is 262 acres in size, which mean there will be plenty of walking.
+Magic Mountain is 262 acres in size, which means there will be plenty of walking.

 You'll want to wear comfortable shoes, preferably running/tennis shoes if you already have them.